ballerina-platform/ballerina-release/release-notes/swan-lake-alpha4-release-note.md

 ### Breaking Changes

-- Unused variables declared with `var` of which the inferred type includes subtypes of `error` result in a compilation error.
+- A compilation error occurs if the inferred type of an unused variable that is declared with `var` includes a subtype of the `error` type.
 - The `error<*>` syntax has been removed.
 - Relational expressions are no longer supported with numeric values when the static types of the operands belong to different ordered types.
 - The `lang.array:indexOf` and `lang.array:lastIndexOf` lang library functions cannot be used with values that do not belong to `anydata`.